MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/CollectionsCoordinatorSummary.md

 ---
 title: Collections coordinator summary
-description: Learn about how the Collections coordinator summary feature shows AI-generated text in the Summary by Copilot field on the Collections coordinator workspace.
+description: Learn how the Collections coordinator summary feature shows AI-generated text in the Summary by Copilot field in the Collections coordinator workspace.
 author: JodiChristiansen
 ms.author: jchrist
 ms.topic: conceptual